 After completing my studies I returned to Titan Environmental Surveys Ltd as a Marine Surveyor – I had worked there for a year as Student Surveyor in 2014/15.
 Since joining the company, I have been involved in a variety of bathymetric and geophysical survey projects around the UK and Europe.
 I now work as a Hydrographic Surveyor for Fugro.

 What is the best, most exciting or fun thing that you have done in your career?

-In the summer of 2016 I was involved in the NEMO Cable Route Project which will connect the UK and Belgian’s electricity systems via subsea cables, allowing the two countries to trade electricity with one another.
-My role was to work in a team of surveyors on board one of Titan’s vessels conducting a near shore unexploded ordnance survey at both ends of the cable route in Ramsgate (UK) and Blankenberge (Belgium).
+In the summer of 2016, I was involved in the NEMO Cable Route Project which will connect the UK and Belgium’s electricity systems via subsea cables, allowing the two countries to trade electricity with one another.
+My role was to work in a team of surveyors on board one of Titan’s vessels conducting a nearshore unexploded ordnance survey at both ends of the cable route in Ramsgate (UK) and Blankenberge (Belgium).

 What would you do differently since graduating?